 The "Human Life Protection Act" proposed in South Carolina aims to prohibit all abortions within the state, allowing exceptions only in cases of medical emergencies.
-The bill introduces new provisions, including Section 44-41-615, which criminalizes the administration of substances or procedures intended to cause an abortion, with penalties of up to two years in prison and fines of $10,000 for violators.
-Additionally, Section 44-41-685 is added to ensure the anonymity of women involved in legal proceedings related to abortions, requiring courts to protect their identities unless consent is given for disclosure.
+The bill introduces new provisions, including Section 44-41-615, which criminalizes the administration of substances or procedures intended to cause an abortion, imposing felony charges and penalties for violations.
+Additionally, Section 44-41-685 is added to ensure the anonymity of women involved in legal proceedings related to abortion, requiring courts to protect their identities unless consent is given for disclosure.
+The bill also amends existing sections related to abortion counseling for minors, reporting requirements, and public funding, while repealing previous provisions that allowed for judicial bypass procedures for minors seeking abortions and exceptions for rape, incest, or fatal fetal anomalies.

 Statutes affected: